ksstormnet/cme-cpt-and-taxonomy/docs/development/AI_ASSISTANTS.md

 - Follow "clean as you go" - remove obsolete code immediately
 - Commit messages should document what was removed and why

+### 4. Never modify repository without branching

+- NEVER make changes directly to `main` or `dev` branches
+- Always create a new branch for ANY change, no matter how small
+- Branch names should follow conventions in [GIT_WORKFLOW.md](./GIT_WORKFLOW.md)
+- All branches should be created from `dev`, not from `main`
+- This applies to ALL repository content: code, documentation, configuration, etc.

 ## Best Practices

+### Questioning Unclear Instructions

+AI assistants SHOULD ask for clarification when instructions are unclear:

+- **Always seek clarification** when requirements seem ambiguous or incomplete
+- **Ask specific, targeted questions** rather than making assumptions
+- **Provide options** when multiple approaches are possible
+- **Request examples** when the expected output format is unclear

+❌ **INCORRECT**: Proceeding with assumptions when instructions are unclear
+✅ **CORRECT**: "Could you clarify what you mean by X?
+I'm considering approaches A or B."

+### Suggesting Version Increments

+AI assistants should proactively suggest appropriate version increments:

+- Understand semantic versioning requirements (refer to [GIT_WORKFLOW.md](./GIT_WORKFLOW.md))
+- Suggest the appropriate increment level based on the nature of changes
+- Provide reasoning for your suggestion
+- When in doubt, recommend a higher increment level

+❌ **INCORRECT**: Implementing a patch version when adding new features
+✅ **CORRECT**: "Since this adds new functionality while maintaining backward compatibility, I recommend incrementing the MINOR version (0.x.0)."

+### Continuous Documentation Updates

+AI assistants should prioritize documentation updates:

+- Update documentation alongside code changes, not afterwards
+- Keep README files, user guides, and technical documentation in sync
+- Update checklists and project status documents as tasks are completed
+- Document any API changes, new features, or behavioral changes

+❌ **INCORRECT**: "We'll update the documentation after implementing all changes"
+✅ **CORRECT**: "I've updated both the implementation and its documentation to keep them in sync"

 ### Giving Effective Instructions